 The substorm trigger in the interplanetary medium is one more discussion issue.
 Substorm may be initiated by variations in solar wind dynamic pressure (sudden impulses, SI) or interplanetary magnetic field (IMF).
 It was found that majority of SI events do not lead to substorms (Liou et al., 2017 and reference therein).
 Variations in the IMF Bz component seem to be more effective.
-Russell (2000) suggested that double storm onsets can be caused by a temporal deflection of northward IMF to southward.
-Mishin et al. (2001) and Safargaleev et al. (2018) proposed that the polar substorm might be initiated by the quasi-sinusoidal variation in IMF Bz component with period ~ 15 min detected in the solar wind several tens minutes prior onset.
-However, to associate substorm onset with a certain IMF variation one needs careful estimating of the time delay between the arrival of IMF irregularity to the magnetopause and the beginning of the substorm.
+Russell (2000) suggested that double substorm onsets can be caused by a temporal deflection of northward IMF to southward.
+In the review by Baker et al. (1996) it was noted a class of substorms that were triggered by positive changes in Bz after it turned to south.
+Mishin et al. (2001) showed by the superimposed epoch analysis that substorm associated Bz variation is a gradual change at first to negative and then to positive values and looks like a fragment of sinusoid.
+As a rule, the above mentioned fluctuations are easy identified in IMF data due to large amplitude and time scale or inferred by statistics.
+Recently, Safargaleev et al. (2018) proposed that the polar substorm might be initiated by the less prominent sinusoid-like variation in IMF Bz component with period ~ 15 min detected in the solar wind several tens minutes prior onset.
+To associate substorm onset with such kind of IMF variations one needs careful estimating of the time delay between the arrival of IMF irregularity to the magnetopause and the beginning of the substorm.

 The magnetospheric response time to the variation in the solar wind can vary from a few minutes to several hours.
 Hairston and Heelis (1995) observed a time lag of 17-25 min in the ionospheric flows responding to the IMF changing from north- to southward.
 In accordance with the numerical simulation of Bargatze et al. (1999), the substorm occurs 30 - 60 min after the solar wind energy input (i.e. after a southward turning of the IMF and dayside reconnection beginning).
 This means that time lag between the convection response and the substorm onset might be about 30 min.
 One more important but uncertain (within 5-25 min) parameter is the propagation time of solar wind between the bow shock and dayside magnetopause.
 Samsonov et al. (2017) showed that the typical time for a southward interplanetary magnetic field turning to propagate across the dayside magnetosheath to subsolar magnetopause is 14 min.